Atesman/HarmonicAnalysisWebsite/README.md

 # Harmonic Analysis Tool

-Welcome to the Harmonic Analysis Tool, a dynamic website built with React for musicians, composers, and music enthusiasts.
+This is the source code for an online harmonic analysis tool, a dynamic website built with React for musicians, composers, and music enthusiasts.
 This tool allows users to perform a comprehensive harmonic analysis of any musical scale they input, providing a deep dive into the musical possibilities contained within.

 ## Features